Martouche/Malloc/README.md

 # Malloc
-Second Year Epitech project, recode the malloc function in C++
+Second Year Epitech project, recode the malloc function in C

-Recode the function malloc in C++.
+Recode the function malloc in C.